-get your chiffon saree, said my friend durga whom you may know if you’re a regular at writersbrew, and jhumkas… and dance with the hero as per tradition. i guffawed staring at the message; we were waiting at the airport, about to take the flight to zurich. switzerland has always been a favourite for hindi film song sequences. one moment you are in a delhi garden or on bombay marine drive or a plush garish set in a studio and the next you’re runnnnning through some alpine meadow, ducking behind snowy slopes, shimmying, swaying, doing all that you have to do when singing away and dancing in a swiss moment in a hindi phillum.
+get your chiffon saree, said my friend durga whom you may know if you’re a regular at writersbrew, and jhumkas… and dance with the hero as per tradition. i guffawed staring at the message; we were waiting at the airport, about to take the flight to zurich. switzerland has always been a favourite for hindi film song sequences because there are so many beautiful locations like the metropole hotel in geneva or lake geneva to film at. one moment you are in a delhi garden or on bombay marine drive or a plush garish set in a studio and the next you’re runnnnning through some alpine meadow, ducking behind snowy slopes, shimmying, swaying, doing all that you have to do when singing away and dancing in a swiss moment in a hindi phillum.

 raj kapoor was the pioneer and started the trend. in 1964, sangam, his first colour film, had several sequences shot in “foreign locales,” venice, paris, switzerland. there was cool romancing and some french speaking too.

 then came the corny but cute evening in paris by shakti samanta. “akele akele” (al0ne… alone…) echoing in an alpine valley, shammi kapoor wooing sharmila tagore from a ski lift, while she pouted from another, bouffant hair, red slacks. ohhh too good. but i am wondering how the “extras” kept a straight face through it all.

 when yash chopra honeymooned here, of course, he realised romance means switzerland. even train stations are places to sing dance fall in love.